SurniaUlula/wpsso-schema-json-ld/readme.txt

 **Supports over 495 different Schema types and sub-types:**

-Provides Google Rich Results with Structured Data for Articles, Carousels (aka ItemList), Claim Reviews, Events, FAQ Pages, How-Tos, Images, Local Business, Organizations, Products, Recipes, Restaurants, Reviews, Videos, and more.
+Provides Google Rich Results and Structured Data for Articles, Carousels (aka ItemList), Claim Reviews, Events, FAQ Pages, How-Tos, Images, Local Business / Local SEO, Organizations, Products, Ratings, Recipes, Restaurants, Reviews, Videos, and more.

 This add-on uses a layered approach to programmatically create correct and accurate Schema markup, allowing it to support an almost unlimited number of Schema types, children sub-types, and properties inherited from each parent type (for example, LocalBusiness is both a sub-type of Organization and Place, which are both sub-types of Thing).

-**Uses existing WordPress content, plugin and service API data for accurate and comprehensive Schema JSON-LD markup:**
+**Uses your existing WordPress content, plugin and service API data for accurate and comprehensive Schema JSON-LD markup:**

 There's no need to manually re-create descriptions, titles, product information, re-select images / videos, etc.